Name: Slobodište Memorial Complex (Спомен-парк Слободиште)

 Monument to the Rasina Partisan Unit: Roughly 5km NE of Kruševac near the village of Dedina is a monument which commemorates the formation of the Rasina Partisan Unit.
 Created by Kruševac architect Predrag Vertovšek, it was at the site of this concrete double-obelisk monument on July 22nd, 1941 that this Partisan detachment was formed.
 You can see a photo of the monument site at THIS Imgur link, while its exact coordinates are N43°36'07.8", E21°24'07.4".

-Square of Kosovo Heroes in Kruševac: In the center of the city of Kruševac is a large plaza called Square of Kosovo Heroes, which is dedicated to the fighters of the 1389 Battle of Kosovo (Photo 11).
-At the center of the square is a large neo-classical monument honoring fighters from that 1389 battle, atop which is a figurative sculpture depicting famous legendary military leader Boško Jugović having a gilded wreath placed on his head by the South Slavic mythological winged nympth-like character 'Vila'.
-This monument, created by Serbian sculptor Đorđe Jovanović, was started on the 500th anniversary of the battle in 1889 and was finally inagurated in 1904 by King Petar I Karađorđević.
+Square of Kosovo Heroes in Kruševac: In the center of the city of Kruševac is a large plaza called Square of Kosovo Heroes, which is dedicated to the fighters of the 1389 Battle of Kosovo (Photo 13).
+At the center of the square is a large neo-classical monument honoring fighters from that 1389 battle, atop which is a figurative sculpture depicting famous legendary military leader Boško Jugović having a gilded wreath placed on his head by the South Slavic mythological winged nymph-like character 'Vila'.
+This monument, created by Serbian sculptor Đorđe Jovanović, was started on the 500th anniversary of the battle in 1889 and was finally inaugurated in 1904 by King Petar I Karađorđević.
 In 1971, the square acquired its current form after the construction of a highly modernist landmark building called 'The Cube' (Kocku).
+Created by architect Miodrag Pejčinović, this dramatic structure was built on the site of the former Hotel Paris, which itself was built in 1882.
+It was from Hotel Paris that the WWII liberation of Kruševac was declared on October 14th, 1944.
+The Cube building was created as part of the "Six Centuries of Kruševac" celebration, but its bold and daring form still remains controversial among many of the town's citizens even to this day.
 The coordinates for the center of the square are N43°34'57.0", E21°19'36.5".

 National Museum of Kruševac: Situated just south of the ruins of Kruševac Fortress is the National Museum of Kruševac.
 This institution, which is housed in a large neo-classical building, was founded in 1951 and contains thousands of exhibits related to the region's history and heritage through the centuries.
 The official website can be found at THIS link, and its exact coordinates are N43°35'01.0", E21°19'17.7".